alxdark/radiobot/README.md

 And it will complain because you have not fed it a configuration file.
 That's excellent; everything is working.

 == Configuring Compilations ==

+== TODO ==

+Externalize some of the configuration using any common mechanism (name of config files, mp3gain location, etc)